Lewiston Hall Room 222

 Science FARE (Feminist Anti-Racist Equity) Collective (Charis Thompson, Laura Mamo, Jenny Reardon, Ugo Edo, Jessica Cussins and Katherine Weatherford Darling, founding members).
 2016.
 “Social Science: Include Social Equity in California Biohub.”
 Nature Vol. 538(7625): pp. 371–371.

 Weatherford Darling, Katherine, Sara L. Ackerman, Robert A. Hiatt, Sandra Soo-Jin Lee, and Janet K. Shim.
 2016.
 “Enacting the Molecular Imperative: How Gene-Environment Interaction Research links Bodies and Environments in the Post-Genomic Age”, Social Science and Medicine, Vol. (155): pp. 51-60.

-Sara L. Ackerman, Katherine Weatherford Darling, Sandra Soo-Jin Lee, Robert A. Hiatt, and Janet K. Shim.
+Ackerman, Sara A, Katherine Weatherford Darling, Sandra Soo-Jin Lee, Robert A. Hiatt, and Janet K. Shim.
 2016.
 “Accounting for Complexity: Gene-Environment Interactions and the Politics of Quantification” Science, Technology and Human Values, Vol. 41(2): pp. 194-218.

 Obasogie, Osagie K., Julie N. Harris-Wai, Katherine Darling, Carolyn Keagy and Michael Levesque.
 2015.
 “Race in the Life Sciences: An Empirical Assessment, 1950-2000.”
 Fordham Law Review.
 Vol. 83 Issue 6. pp. 3089-3114.